 Mr. Halvorsen is our only named executive officer who is not U.S.-based and he is covered under the Norwegian Pension Program (the "Norwegian Program").
-The Norwegian Program is designed to provide employees based in Norway with targeted total pension payment of 65 percent of their salary based on 30 years of service.
-For service less than 30 years, the service is reduced proportionately.
+The Norwegian Program is designed to provide employees based in Norway with targeted total pension payment of 65 percent of their final salary based on 30 years of service.
+For service less than 30 years, the payment is reduced proportionately.
 This benefit is offset by any state or government provided social security benefits.
-The salary included in the benefit calculation is limited to 12 times the National Insurance Base Amount, which was \$12,575 (NOK 70,256) effective May 1, 2008 through the end of 2008.
+The salary included in the benefit calculation is limited to 12 times the National Insurance Base Amount, which was \$11,660 (NOK 72,881) effective May 1, 2009, through the end of 2009.
 The amount in U.S. dollars is based on an average currency exchange rate at month-end over the full year.

 In addition, a supplementary pension scheme was established in Norway, effective January 1, 2007, to provide benefits for salary in excess of 12 times the National Insurance Base Amount which is not covered under the Norwegian Program.
-This supplemental plan provides a benefit equal to 49 percent of salary exceeding 12 times the National Insurance Base Amount for 30 years of service beginning on or after January 1, 2007.
-For service less than 30 years, the benefit is reduced proportionately.
+This supplemental plan provides a pension payment of 49 percent of final salary exceeding 12 times the National Insurance Base Amount for 30 years of service beginning on or after January 1, 2007.
+For service less than 30 years, the pension payment is reduced proportionately.